immersive-web/model-element/explainer.md

 Model resources may contain animations and as such should be considered like other media and animated content by browsers.
-This means that browser behaviors around loading, autoplay, and accessibility should be honored for the `<model>` element as well, for instance:
+This means that browser behaviors around loading, autoplay and accessibility should be honored for the `<model>` element as well, for instance:

 - a static poster image may be displayed prior to loading the full `<model>` resource,